r-keenan/dotnet-books-pubsub/README.md

 touch appsettings.Development.json
 ```

-Open the file, copy in the json object below, and update it with your actual connection string.
+Open the file, copy in the json object below, and update it with your actual connection string for Postgres and RabbitMQ.

 ```json
 {